micheunderscore/dQuranProject/README.md

 ## Before You Start Working...

+### DO NOT COMMIT CHANGES DIRECTLY ON THE MASTER BRANCH

 Please create a branch with the following naming scheme:
 ```
 [type of change]/[name of change]